shaivipandey/eas503-notes/chapters/01/numeric_data_types.md

 type(1 + 2)
 ```

-2. An expression involving two `float` operands produces a `float`:
+2. An expression involving two `float` operands results in a `float`:

 ```{code-cell} ipython3
 1.0 + 2.0
 ```